 Who do you want to nurture?

-The more you know about them, what their world looks, sounds and feels like, the better you can communicate and create engaging content.
+The more you know about them, and what their world looks, sounds and feels like, the better you can communicate and create engaging content to nurture these leads until they are ready to take the next step in the buyer journey.
+Creating valuable content is the essence of rock-solid lead nurturing.

 What should you talk about in your emails?

-Research has shown that the most effective emails are packed with emotional power.
-In other words, the more emotionally engaging your emails are, the better.
+Research has shown that the most effective lead nurturing emails are packed with emotional power.
+In other words, the more emotionally engaging your email sequence is, the better.

 When choosing the subject matter for your emails, make sure to include subjects that make people laugh, cry, feel inspired, and so on.
-While you want to include subject lines that will grab your leads’ attention, the subject lines themselves don’t make the difference.
+While you want to include subject lines that will grab your leads’ attention, the subject line itself won’t make a difference.
+If we can increase engagement then the subject line is a pretty big deal since it means more people will open our email and engage with the content.
+But then the whole picture is bigger than just the subject line.

 The best emails are the ones that make the reader feel something, which they then remember and think about for the rest of the day.

 While you will be weaving emotion into your emails, what should you actually include in a good email nurture sequence?
-Here is a list of emails to include in your nurture sequence:
+Here is a list of emails to include in your nurture sequence to give you some ideas for what to include in your own lead nurturing email sequence:

 - Welcome them into your world